manasa7958/Projects/ps1a/Readme-ps1.md

 ### Extra Credit
 Anything special you did.
 This is required to earn bonus points.

+### Changes
+I added an explnation on how my LFSR was represented in this code and the reasoning behing the choices I made.
+This change is added in the Part A section of the Readme file.

 ## Acknowledgements
 https://stackoverflow.com/questions/5029840/convert-char-to-int-in-c-and-c  - I used this to figure how to store the seed in integer format